Outbound SIP Trunk Security

 Additional protective limitations that may be applied when using DIDWW Outbound SIP Trunks are as follows:

-- 24-hour limit - this limit defines the maximum amount of fund expenditure allowed per trunk, per rolling 24- hour period.
+24-hour limit - this limit defines the maximum amount of fund expenditure allowed per trunk, per rolling 24- hour period.
 Once the set limit is reached, the traffic is blocked until the user manually re-enables the traffic flow.
+Please note that active calls are not disconnected by DIDWW and may cause your 24h limit to go beyond its set threshold.

 Other precautionary measures that can be administered in your infrastructure: